aztrax7/python_projects/4) turtle_design_&_for_loops/readme.md

      - Dots at the end of each square

 - **Nested Loop Pattern (Value of i and j)**
-   - Prints a series of nested loops in the given format in the code
+   - Prints a series of nested loops in the given format in the code.

 - **Multiplication Tables from n to 10**
    - Accepts a starting number `n` and prints multiplication tables up to 10 for all numbers from `n` to 10.